ohtaehyun/webos_sample_schedule/README.md

 # webos_sample_schedule
 This is webos_sample_schedule.
-Add schedule to calander for test db8.
+Add schedule to calendar for test db8.

 # Set up test environment